-This is another of my Aunt Katy’s fantastic recipes passed down from generations before her.
+This is another of my Aunt Katy’s favorite recipes passed down from generations before her.
 She’s been making Southern stewed tomatoes longer than I’ve been alive and we had the privilege of enjoying this treat over Labor Day.
 Now you can too!

-My grandfather would make stewed tomatoes year-round with tomatoes he had canned from the garden but petite-diced from the grocery store will do just fine.
+My grandfather would make stewed tomatoes year-round with fresh heirloom tomatoes he had canned from the garden but petite-diced from the grocery store will do just fine.
 In the recipe below I’m going to calls for canned just for convenience and availability.
 Let’s learn how to make stewed tomatoes the Southern way!

 - While you can use either butter or oil, I recommend straight-up butter rather than margarine or oil.
 It’s just the Southern way!